HelenQuang/House-Marketplace-App/README.md

-### *4. Listing item page: Show specific features of the property: price, address, number of rooms, parking lot, pictures, maps (React Leaflet Map), coordinates (Geocoding API),  and contact of landlord via email => Data was hardcode in Firestore database or can be added by the user*
+### *4. Listing item page: Show specific features of the property: price, address, number of rooms, parking lot, pictures, maps (React Leaflet Map), coordinates (Geocoding API),  and contact of landlord via email => Data was hardcoded in Firestore database or can be added by the user*

 ![3 1](https://user-images.githubusercontent.com/94285120/154534825-323e0baa-afd2-4e31-b894-d5743dbd6440.png)